issa-tseng/apollo13rt/README.md

 Apollo 13 real-time
 ===================

-This project consists of two efforts:
+This project consists of three efforts:

 * One is a **full digital transcription** of the Apollo 13 Flight Director's Loop, the audio of which is generously provided to the public by NASA through the efforts of [John Stoll](https://archive.org/details/Apollo13Audio).
 The full transcript may be found under the `script/` directory.
 Timing is based on [corrected playback audio](https://www.youtube.com/watch?v=KWfnY9cRXO4) done by [ulysses777x](https://www.youtube.com/user/ulysses777x) on YouTube.
 * The second is a web player for this audio which plays the audio side-by-side with the transcript, with as much additional interactive information as we can provide to help contextualize the loop chatter for curious folk who are unfamiliar with Apollo systems and terminology.
+The code for this is found in the `webapp/` directory.
+* The third are a series of brief articles, high-quality diagrams, and other resources aimed at easing laypeople into spaceflight, and providing deeper technical information for those who desire it.
+These are located under the `exhibits/` directory, and are written in markdown and HTML to ease contribution.

 These six hours are a priceless artifact, shedding light on the strength and style of leadership of NASA's flight directors as well as the resourcefulness, knowledge, and grace under pressure of the astronauts and flight controllers alike—but also on the moment-to-moment realities of spaceflight.
 By listening to this audio, you begin to understand what life was like for the crew in space and the controllers on the ground, as they execute burns and solve problems, as well as the mechanics of spaceflight in the Apollo era.